-George counts on virality, to make products which are very interesting for people to promote from one to the other.
+George counts on virality, to make products that are very interesting for people to promote from one to the other.

-It’s not that he depends on this money, but they would be useful to accelerate the growth of the company.
+It’s not that he depends on this money, but it would be useful to accelerate the growth of the company.

-developer.nokia.com is the place where developers should go in order to collaborate in this initiative.
+developer.nokia.com is the place where developers should go to collaborate in this initiative.

 A lot of people have started using Windows 8 since its launch in Romania.

 The developers mustn’t think only about this opportunity, but also about developing apps for Windows 8.1 because Windows 8 will be easy to upgrade, just as Windows 7 was easy to upgrade to Windows 8.

 Now, Windows accepts also Open Source apps from developers.
 So you don’t have to know .NET

 There is a service for iOS and Android apps developers which is called Windows Azure.
 The simplest way to access this technology is from BizSpark – the tool to use for start-ups that are in their first 5 years.
 BizSpark Plus offers you services of cloud valued at 60.000 $ (2 years).
 Microsoft has around 300 start-ups from Romania which use BizSpark, and just a few which use BizSpark Plus.
 The collaboration between Microsoft and Zitec offers almost free audits, which delivers consulting for big online projects which need to develop in the cloud.
 The customers will be so satisfied after 2 years, that they will continue to use the service.

 Vlad Stan talks about the accelerator Co-founder and CEO, Geekcelerator.
 They raise money from a lot of investors to support local businesses.
 They invested in 11 start-ups in Romania in the last 4 years.
 4 are dead, 4 are still alive.
 Total funding: 600.000 $.